-To begin with, apologetics (pre-evangelism) defends Christianity against criticism (1 Pet.
+What is a Christian apologist?
+Their apologetic (pre-evangelism) “defends” Christianity against criticism (1 Pet.
 3:15).
 Additionally, it gives reasons to believe Christianity is the only correct worldview.

-Further, after decades of using apologetics, I have eight suggestions.
-And each tip for apologists falls into one of two categories.
+Further, after decades of using apologetics, I have eight suggestions for apologists that fall into one of two categories.

 - First, there are four ways to prepare to do apologetics.

 - Second, there are four obstacles to avoid when you are practicing apologetics.

 - A Christian Apologist Knows How to Respond to Others

 - Four Ways to Prepare as a Christian Apologist